NavneelSinghal/NavneelSinghal.github.io/src/index.md

 I'm currently a quant, and graduated from the Indian Institute of Technology, Delhi.
 My interests include machine learning, competitive programming, programming languages and geometry.
 I also like music and photography.

 You can find me on [GitHub][] and [LinkedIn][].
+My most up-to-date writings are on my [Blog][].

-The Writings page contains some of my writings I have written over time, along with some Math Olympiad resources.
+The Writings page contains some of my older writings I have written over time, along with some Math Olympiad resources.

 [About]: https://NavneelSinghal.github.io
 [Writings]: https://NavneelSinghal.github.io/writings